Discrete turn strategies emerge in information-limited navigation: Discrete angles from arbitrary turns

-Solving numerically for the optimal $\general$, we recover solutions equivalent to steering, which and are shown as red points on figure \ref{fig:Performance-of-steering-vs-tumbles}.
+Solving numerically for the optimal $\lambda(\Delta\theta,\theta)$, we recover solutions equivalent to steering, which are shown as red points on figure \ref{fig:Performance-2D}.
+The close agreement on performance is numerical evidence that steering via $\mu(\theta)$ is truly optimal; we hope to present analytic results on this question soon \citet{leighton2026information}.
+These unconstrained solutions obey $\lambda(\Delta\theta,\theta)=\lambda(-\Delta\theta,-\theta)$, which aligns with an odd steering rate, $\mu(-\theta)=-\mu(\theta)$; see appendix \ref{subsec:steering-via-alpha} for examples.

-However, if we demand that the strategy be independent of the sign of $\theta$, then something more interesting happens, shown in figure \ref{fig:Any-jump}.
-At low information rates, we recover the reverse strategy.
+However, if we look for strategies not using the sign of $\theta$, then something more interesting happens, shown in figure \ref{fig:Any-jump}.
+At low information rates, we recover the reverse strategy, which is the true optimum.
 But as more information becomes available, the solution bifurcates to use two additional angles, $\Delta\theta\approx\pm\pi/2$.
 With more information, it bifurcates again to use five angles, and so on, but the distribution of turn angles remains discrete.